Doncaster Rovers Belles L.F.C.: John Buckley era

+Throughout his tenure at Doncaster Rovers Belles, Buckley placed a strong emphasis on youth development.
+This was partly because the club could no longer compete financially with rival clubs in the transfer market.
 In the 2008–09 season, they finished fourth in the league.
-On 26 February 2009, the team played in the final of the Women's FA Premier League Cup but lost 5–0 to Arsenal Ladies.
+On 26 February 2009, the team played in the 2009 FA Women's Premier League Cup final but lost 5–0 to Arsenal Ladies.

 The club was one of eight founding teams in the FA WSL in April 2011.

-In May 2012 the Belles agreed a three-year, six-figure sponsorship deal with Innovation Financial Services, a Bawtry–based company owned by ex-footballer Hugh McAuley & Doncaster businessman Stewart Groves.
+In May 2012 the Belles reportedly agreed a three-year, six-figure sponsorship deal with Innovation Financial Services, a Bawtry–based company owned by ex-footballer Hugh McAuley & Doncaster businessman Stewart Groves.
 John Buckley explained that the sponsorship, the largest in the club's history, would allow the club to compete on a more equal footing with their WSL rivals.
 That deal collapsed in 2013 with Innovation Financial Services ceasing to trade.

-Buckley left the club at the end of the 2013 season.
+Buckley left the club by mutual consent in September 2013, following the decision by the Football Association to demote the Belles from the top level.
+In April 2014 Buckley revealed that he left because the board appointed Julie Chipchase as director of football behind his back.
+He roundly criticised the role played by vice chairman Alan Smart: "We were friends and I felt like he went behind my back.
+I won't engage with him again."

 Demotion

 In April 2013 the Football Association announced that, as part of an FA WSL restructure and expansion, Manchester City would replace Doncaster Rovers Belles in the top tier in 2014.
 The Belles were placed in a new ten team FA WSL 2.
 Buckley described the situation as "the most farcical thing I've ever heard," while vice-chairman Alan Smart publicly ridiculed the FA for relegating the club after one league match, rendering the 2013 season meaningless.

 The club appealed the decision and had the support of rival clubs.
 Arsenal Ladies' Vic Akers described the governing body's actions as "morally scandalous."
-At the televised 2013 FA Women's Cup final between Arsenal and Bristol Academy at Keepmoat Stadium, stewards disrupted a protest outside the ground, seizing a banner, flyers, petition and bells on the orders of the FA.
+At the televised 2013 FA Women's Cup final between Arsenal and Bristol Academy at Keepmoat Stadium, stewards disrupted a peaceful protest outside the ground, seizing a banner, flyers, petition and bells on the orders of the FA.
 In 2015 the new management of the Doncaster Rovers Belles described the FA's decision as having saved the club in retrospect, as the club faced administration due to mounting debts, reduced income from the FA and was saved by a group of local business people.

 Gordon Staniforth era

-In November 2013 Gordon Staniforth was appointed Head Coach of the Belles under a new 10-year strategy aiming to take the Belles back to the top of the women's game.
+On 6 November 2013 Gordon Staniforth was announced as the club's new head coach.
+He was to work under director of football and former manager Julie Chipchase, who led "a rigorous interview and practical coaching" application process.
 In season 2014 the Belles narrowly missed out on immediate promotion to the first tier of the FAWSL and Staniforth resigned at the end of the season.
-Staniforth cited budget restrictions as the reason why he could not continue in the role.
+Staniforth cited budget restrictions as the reason he would not continue in the role.